-In addition, Cleveland-Detroit and Denver are in the evaluation phase, while South Central Florida and Las Vegas are in the design phase.
+In addition, Cleveland-Detroit is in the post-implementation phase, Denver and South-Central Florida are in the evaluation phase, and Las Vegas is in the design phase.
 Denver is using a network of RNAV STARs developed before it became a metroplex.
 These STARs have fed traffic into RNP AR approaches to runways since late 2013.
 For several years, the airport has averaged more than 2,000 RNP approaches per month.

 Aircraft on radar vectors at Houston George Bush Intercontinental fly well away from the airport before turning to land.
 With PBN (right), once established on RNP, the aircraft can make a U-turn closer to the runway to save time and travel distance.

 Denver and Houston use RNP approaches that provide aircraft flying opposite the direction of landing a new method to reverse course to line up to land, called Established on RNP (EoR).
 Before RNP, controllers monitored an aircraft on radar and gave pilots a series of headings as they turned to join other aircraft already lined up on a straight-in approach to the runway.
 This legacy procedure is still in use, but before an aircraft under radar contact can start a turn, controllers have to be sure it will remain separated 3 nautical miles laterally or 1,000 feet vertically from other aircraft.
 This leads to aircraft flying as many as 20 nautical miles away from the runway before it is possible to reverse course.